anvaka/ngraph.physics.simulator/README.md

 # Physics for ngraph

+This was a physics module for [ngraph.forcelayout](https://github.com/anvaka/ngraph.forcelayout).

+With time this module was merged into `ngraph.forcelayout` and this package is no longer used.

+Below is the rest of the readme file, kept for historical reasons.

+## Old readme

-This is a physics module for [ngraph](https://github.com/anvaka/ngraph).
-Its primary focus is to serve force based graph layout, thus it manages a naïve system of bodies and springs.
+The module's primary focus is to serve force based graph layout, thus it manages a naïve system of bodies and springs.

 Simulator calculates forces acting on each body and then deduces their position via Newton's law.
 There are three major forces in the system: